AdrianMayorDev/wpn_front/README.md

-# WPN - Game Library Manager
+# What Play Next - Game Library Manager

 A web application that syncs your Steam library and helps you decide what to play next.
 It combines Metacritic ratings with HowLongToBeat completion data to calculate a quality-per-hour score, so you can prioritize your backlog based on actual value for your time.